cloudflare/cloudflare-docs/products/warp-client/src/content/warp-for-teams/teams/iOS-Teams.md

 1. Make sure you modify the default XML values to match your Cloudflare for Teams deployment.
 1. Click **Save**.

-Jamf is now configured to deploy the Cloudflare WARP client.
+Jamf is now configured to deploy the Cloudflare WARP Client.

 ## Manual Configuration

-If you plan to direct your users to manually download and configure the Cloudflare WARP client application, they can do so in two ways, depending on your organization's Teams configuration:
+If you plan to direct your users to manually download and configure the Cloudflare WARP Client application, they can do so in two ways, depending on your organization's Teams configuration:
 * If your organization uses Gateway DNS filtering, users will need to [configure a Gateway DoH Subdomain](#manually-configure-a-gateway-doh-subdomain).
 * If your organization uses Access policies to control device registration, or Gateway L7 Filtering, users will need to [configure a Cloudflare for Teams device registration](#manually-configure-a-cloudflare-for-teams-device-registration).